 - What measures are in place with your group to ensure proper food storage?

 - Who is responsible for the cooking equipment you utilize?

-- How do leaders set good examples with correct handwashing, food preparation, and storage?
+- How do leaders set good examples with correct handwashing, food preparation, and storage?a

 - An individual throws up during your unit campout at a state park.
 How would you isolate that individual?